-He picked Mike up from school in Invercargill on March 13, 2015, breaking a Family Court parenting order.
+He picked Mike up from school in Invercargill on March 13, 2015, breaking a court order.

 Eight days later, his car was found at the bottom of an 88m cliff near Curio Bay with no sign of the pair.
 Police say a criminal inquiry is ongoing.

-Mike lived with his stepfather in the Queenstown house for about a year before Mr Beckenridge lost a custody battle.
-Mike then moved in with his mother, Fiona [Fengjuan] Lu, in Invercargill.
+Mike lived with his stepfather in the Queenstown house for about a year before moving to Invercargill to live wih his mother, Fiona [Fengjuan] Lu, in Invercargill.